bitovi/academy/src/react/9-controlled-vs-uncontrolled.md

 @codepen react

-Above we've defined 2 components, `SmartParentComponent` and `SearchBar`.
-The `SearchBar` component accepts two props, one for the value of the input, and another for updating the value of the input.
+Above we've defined both components, `SmartParentComponent` and `SearchBar`.
+The `SearchBar` component accepts two props: one for the value of the input, and another for updating the value of the input.
 Notice that there is no state here.
 This is a stateless (ie. controlled) component.

 The `SmartParentComponent` does have state however, it is keeping track of the input value and how to set the input value.
 These are then passed down into the `SearchBar` component, and used to control it.